Release of the 14th Edition Natural Heritage Atlas, August 1, 2017

 - If NHESP determines no impacts to state-listed species or their habitats will result, that determination is provided to DCR.
-If NHESP determines that a "take" may result from the proposed forestry activity, NHESP provides a list of recommended modifications to the plan to avoid the harm to state-listed species or their habitats.
+If NHESP determines that a Take may result from the proposed forestry activity, a list of recommended modifications to the plan to avoid the harm to state-listed species or their habitats is provided.

 - DCR modifies the plan to incorporate the NHESP recommendations prior to final approval.

 - In order to aid landowners submitting Forest Cutting Plans which may impact rare species and their habitats, NHESP has developed specific management guidelines for the state-listed species which have the most frequent conflicts with forestry activities.

 - These management guidelines, forestry Conservation Management Practices (CMPs), provide the landowner with guidance for developing and executing a Forest Cutting Plan that will reduce or eliminate harm to the state-listed species and their habitats.

 Foresters, landowners or other individuals who are interested in forest management and would like to know what rare species are present on the subject property should fill out the Forestry Information Request Form .
 If you would like for the NHESP to write a determination letter regarding potential impacts to State-listed rare species please be sure to include the supporting documentation (see form for details) with the Forestry Information Request Form and filing fee.